 Global Tech College maintains an institutional attendance policy to support the academic achievement of its students.
+All students are required to attend a minimum 80% of each course.
 Students are expected to attend scheduled classes each week.
 Students, whether present or absent from class, are responsible for knowing all announced, discussed, and/or lectured on in class and for mastering all assigned reading.
 In addition, students are responsible for submitting on time all assignments and examinations as required in the class.

 Students must attend the 1-hour live lecture and complete the two class discussion questions presented in the live lectures.
 If students cannot attend the live lecture, they must watch the recording and answer the class discussion questions.
 Students must answer the class discussion question for the next week's content to open.
 Therefore, students are expected to attend or watch all the live lectures and answer all class discussion questions.
 Students who fail to meet the requirements for a week will be given an absence for that week (7 days).
-Students who fail to meet the attendance requirements for 14 consecutive calendar days (two weeks) during a course will be administratively withdrawn from the course.
+Students who fail to meet attendance requirements for 14 consecutive calendar days (two weeks) during a course will be administratively withdrawn from the course.